 - 3.10 Hydrologically-flattened (hydro-flattened) Processing of a LiDAR-derived surface DEM or TIN Model so that mapped water bodies, rivers, reservoirs, and other cartographically polygonal water surfaces are flat, and where appropriate, level from bank-to-bank. - 3.11 LiDAR An instrument that measures distance to a reflecting object by emitting timed pulses of light and measuring the time difference between the emission of a laser pulse and the reception of the pulse's reflection(s).
-The measured time interval for each reflection is converted to distance, which when combined with position and attitude information from Global Positioning System (GPS), Inertial Measurement Unit (IMU), and the instrument itself, allows the derivation of the 3-dimensional point location of the reflecting target's location. - 3.12 Nebraska Spatial Data Infrastructure A framework of geospatial data layers that have multiple applications, used by a vast majority of stakeholders, meet quality standards and have data stewards to maintain and improve the data on an ongoing basis.
-These layers are also consistent with the Federal National Spatial Data Infrastructure (NSDI). - 3.13 Nominal Point Spacing (NPS) A common measure of the density of a LiDAR dataset, it is the typical or average lateral distance between points in a LiDAR dataset, most often expressed in meters.
+The measured time interval for each reflection is converted to distance, which when combined with position and attitude information from Global Positioning System (GPS), Inertial Measurement Unit (IMU), and the instrument itself, allows the derivation of the 3-dimensional point location of the reflecting target's location. - 3.12 Nebraska Spatial Data Infrastructure - 3.13 Nominal Point Spacing (NPS) A common measure of the density of a LiDAR dataset, it is the typical or average lateral distance between points in a LiDAR dataset, most often expressed in meters.
 Often it is simply calculated as the square root of the average area per point.
 This value is predicted in mission planning and empirically calculated from the collected data.
 In high-density collections (<1 meter NPS), this may be directly expressed as Points per Square Meter (PPSM).
-PPSM = 1/NPS. - 3.14 Points In the context for elevation, points are geospatial objects that represent spot elevations of randomly intersected features.
+PPSM = 1/NPS2. - 3.14 Points In the context for elevation, points are geospatial objects that represent spot elevations of randomly intersected features.
 Attributes are X, Y, and Z coordinates at a minimum, but may also include pulse number, return number, intensity, flight line number, scan angle, GPS time and feature class.